siemens/embb/doc/tutorial/tutorial.template.md

     \\\inputlistingsnippet{../examples/mtapi/mtapi_c_cuda.cc:mtapi_cuda_c_plugin_initialize}

-Now the plugin action can be registered with the `CUDA_JOB`:
+Now, the plugin action can be registered with the `CUDA_JOB`:

     \\\inputlistingsnippet{../examples/mtapi/mtapi_c_cuda.cc:mtapi_cuda_c_action_create}

 The precompiled kernel binary and the name of the kernel to use need to be specified while creating the action.
-The kernel and node local data provided are transferred to accelerator memory.
+The kernel and node local data provided are transferred to the accelerator memory.
 The local work size is the number of threads that will share CUDA local memory, in this case 32.
-The element size instructs the CUDA plugin how many bytes a single element in the result buffer consumes, in this case 4, as a single result is a single float.
+The element size tells the CUDA plugin how many bytes a single element in the result buffer consumes, in this case 4, as a single result is a single float.
 The CUDA plugin will launch `result_buffer_size/element_size` CUDA threads to calculate the result.

-Now the `CUDA_JOB` can be used like a normal MTAPI job to start tasks.
+Now, the `CUDA_JOB` can be used like a normal MTAPI job to start tasks.

 After all work is done, the plugin needs to be finalized.
 This will free all memory on the accelerator and delete the corresponding CUDA context: